10 Relationship Habits That Increase the Chances of Divorce

 The Four Horsemen of the Apocalypse

 In the 1990s, John Gottman described four types of conflict behaviors that are destructive for relationships.
-He dubbed these behaviors the “Four Horsemen of the Apocalypse”.
+He dubbed these behaviors the “Four Horsemen of the Apocalypse.”
 The four forms of conflict Gottman identified were:

 Based on Gottman’s work, a later study by Craig Fowler and Megan R. Dillow argued that identifying precursors to these behaviors was vital to preventing a relationship from breaking down.

-The researchers also noted that your attachment style can predict whether you are likely to enact the conflict behaviors that could increase the chance of your relationship ending.
+The researchers also noted that your attachment style could predict whether you are likely to enact the conflict behaviors that could increase the chance of your relationship ending.
 For example, this sadly means that those with a fear of abandonment could be at greater risk of behaving in a way that will increase the chance of a breakup.